 “These topics frequently made their way onto the PTA meeting agenda, but they were often dismissed as family problems.”

 I've always been the type of person who digs deeper, seeking to uncover the root causes behind issues.
-Superficial answers never satisfied me; I craved a thorough understanding of cause and effect.
 As a result of my experiences with conception, childbirth, and raising children, combined with my work in the food industry, I developed a passion for understanding the connection between nutrition and the growing health concerns in children.
 The idea that nutrition played a pivotal role in these issues both fascinated and alarmed me.

 It became evident that balanced nutrition, or the lack thereof, was the common denominator in addressing these challenges.